apecloud/kbcli/docs/user_docs/cli/kbcli_backuprepo_create.md

       --access-method string       Specify the access method for the backup repository, "Tool" is preferred if not specified. options: ["Mount" "Tool"]
       --default                    Specify whether to set the created backup repository as default -h, --help                       help for create
+      --path-prefix string         Specify the prefix of the path for storing backup files.
       --provider string            Specify storage provider
       --pv-reclaim-policy string   Specify the reclaim policy for PVs created by this backup repository, the value can be "Retain" or "Delete".
 This option only takes effect when --access-method="Mount". (default "Retain")
       --volume-capacity string     Specify the capacity of the new created PVC.
 This option only takes effect when --access-method="Mount". (default "100Gi")